MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Experiments

-We evaluate the quality of synthesis on four datasets which include MNIST~($28\times28\times1$)~\cite{lecun2010mnist}, SVHN~($32\times32\times3$)~\cite{netzer2011reading}, CelebA~($64\times64\times3$)~\cite{liu2015faceattributes}, and, CIFAR-10~($32\times32\times3$)~\cite{cifar10}.
-The qualitative results are depicted in Figure~\ref{fig:celeba64} which contrast generated samples from Glow $q_\alpha$ against long-run Markov chains by Hamiltonian neural transport.
-Table~\ref{tab:fid} compares the Fréchet Inception Distance~(FID)~\cite{heusel2017gans} with Inception v3 classifier~\cite{szegedy2016rethinking} on $50,000$ generated examples.
+The qualitative results are depicted in Figure~\ref{fig:synthesis} which contrast generated samples from Glow $q_\alpha$ against Markov chains by Hamiltonian neural transport from $p_\theta$.
+Table~\ref{tab:fid} compares the Fréchet Inception Distance~(FID)~\citep{heusel2017gans} with Inception v3~\citep{szegedy2016rethinking} on $50,000$ generated examples.
 Both, qualitatively and quantitatively speaking, we observe a significant improvement in quality of synthesis with exponentially tilting of the reference distribution $q_\alpha$ by the correction $f_\theta$.
+However, the overall quality of synthesis is relatively low in comparison to baselines \citep{miyato2018spectral, song2018learning} with FID $29.3$ and $20.9$ on CIFAR-10, respectively, which do not involve inference of latent variables.
+We hope advances in flow architectures and jointly learning the flow model may address these issues in future work.